The Importance of Log Management and Cybersecurity

 You can monitor DNS server logs to see whether infected hosts are attempting to get an external malicious site’s IP address to communicate with it.
 A DNS server log that identifies this type of malicious activity may indicate a malware infection.

 Log management is the security control that centralizes all the generated log data into a single location.
 This creates more effective security monitoring and enables comprehensive auditing.
-With all log data optimized for visibility and stored in a central location, and organizations are able to establish more robust cybersecurity programs.
+With all log data optimized for visibility and stored in a central location, organizations can establish more robust cybersecurity programs.

 WHAT ARE SOME FUNDAMENTAL LOG MANAGEMENT CHALLENGES ORGANIZATIONS FACE?